 Bath time for many kids can be a really fun time especially when surrounded by mountains of bubbles and toys to play with.
 How many of you reading this remember spending many nights in the bathtub just having a blast playing with the toys and the smell of Mr. Bubbles?
 For many bath time will always be remembered as that time we as kids could allow our imaginations to wander with excitement.
 When it comes to bath time, no parent wants to think of the worst but unfortunately for some, bath time ends in tragedy.

-Typically, January marks National Bath Safety Month but for the obvious reasons it is a year-round issue.
+Typically, every January marks National Bath Safety Month but for the obvious reasons it is a year-round issue that never goes away.
 It has been asserted that that more children actually die in bath tubs than from accidental shootings in the United States according to ConsumerSafety.Org.
-Many would not know this as the medias does not report on this fact.
+Many would not know this as the media does not report on this fact.

 Overall, drowning is the leading cause of unintentional injury/death in children ages 1 to 4, outranking accidental shootings, poisonings, falls and smoke/fire exposure combined.

 Data compiled from 1999-2015 puts drowning deaths (7,543) over the combined causes listed above (4,590).

 “Bath time injuries and drownings can occur in a matter of moments” says Chief Ed Castillo.
 “Parents must understand that constant supervision of children is the key to prevention of injury/death”

 One in 5 parents have left their child alone in the bathtub of pool according to a June 2016 report released by Nationwide’s Make Safe Happen Program and Safe Kids Worldwide.
 Additionally, 1 in 5 admit to being distracted while their child was in the tub.
 Distractions can range from visitors to cell phones.